Broken Car Keys Aren’t a Simple DIY Fix

 We received a call from a client who’s car key broke clean in half inside her 1998 Nissan Sentra driver side door lock.
-The key didn’t get stuck inside the lock which made the situation that much better, however she attempted to glue the pieces of the key back together.
-If their is one thing you must know, its that locks, keys, and glue don’t mix.
+The key didn’t get stuck inside the lock which made the situation that much better, however, she attempted to glue the pieces of the key back together.
+If there is one thing you must know, its that locks, keys, and glue don’t mix.
 The pieces were glued back together neatly, however, after it dried, the key still broke off inside her ignition!
-Thats when she called our mobile locksmith service.
+That’s when she called our mobile locksmith service.

 - Don’t overload your key ring: Its best not to have too many keys on the same key ring as your car key as the weights from the additional keys puts stress on the ignition lock cylinder tumblers resulting in potential early ignition lock cylinder failure.

 - Don’t force your key if it’s difficult to turn or insert in the ignition, something may be obstructing the keyway, or the tumblers may be jammed.
 It may be an easy quick fix that doesn’t require replacement of your ignition lock cylinder.

 - Never try to repair a broken or bent key.
 Once a car key has become broken, brittle, bent, snapped, or compromised in any way, its a disaster waiting to happen.
 This makes it very difficult and in some cases impossible to duplicate the car key onto a brand new key because the bent cuts on the key will be transferred to the new car key.